 Gravity should be the only thing pulling your child on his or her sled.
-Attaching sleds, tubes, disks, etc. to a vehicle (ATV, truck, etc.) is quite dangerous.
+Attaching sleds, tubes, disks, etc. to a vehicle (snowmobile, ATV, truck, etc.) is quite dangerous.

-Dress children warmly in layers – having fun, they may forget to pay attention to numb feet and hands.
+Dress children warmly in layers – if they are having fun, they may forget to pay attention to numb feet and hands.